Wendison/VQMIVC/README.md

 ## Acknowledgements:
+We would like to thank the following wonderful code:
 * The content encoder is borrowed from [VectorQuantizedCPC](https://github.com/bshall/VectorQuantizedCPC), which also inspires the negative sampling within-utterance for CPC.
 * The speaker encoder is borrowed from [AdaIN-VC](https://github.com/jjery2243542/adaptive_voice_conversion)
 * The decoder is modified from [AutoVC](https://github.com/auspicious3000/autovc)